Paul Beresford

-Sir Alexander Paul Beresford (born 6 April 1946) is a British-New Zealand dentist and politician who has served as the British Conservative Party Member of Parliament (MP) for Mole Valley in Surrey since the 1997 general election.
-He was first elected as the MP for Croydon Central in the 1992 general election.
+Sir Alexander Paul Beresford (born 6 April 1946) is a British–New Zealander politician who served as the Conservative Member of Parliament (MP) for Mole Valley in Surrey from 1997 to 2024.
+He previously served as MP for Croydon Central from 1992 to 1997.

-Early life
+Early life and career

-Beresford was born in 1946 in Levin in the Horowhenua District of Manawatū-Whanganui, New Zealand.
-He moved to Nelson at a young age, where he lived in Richmond; he attended primary school and Waimea College in Richmond before attending the University of Otago in Dunedin.
-He is a practising dentist.
+Alexander Beresford was born on 6 April 1946 in Levin in the Horowhenua District of Manawatū-Whanganui, New Zealand.
+He moved to Nelson as a child, where he lived in Richmond, and attended Waimea College in Richmond before attending the University of Otago in Dunedin.
 Beresford holds dual British and New Zealand citizenship.

-Career in local government

 Beresford was elected as a Councillor to Wandsworth Borough Council in 1978, and was its Leader between 1983 and 1992, through much of the Thatcher Government.
 He was knighted in the 1990 New Year Honours for political and public service.

+In addition to his parliamentary career, Beresford is a practising dentist, operating his own private dental practice – The Beresford Clinic – in Putney, South West London.
+The practice received adverse publicity following a critical CQC inspection in 2021.

 Parliamentary career

 Beresford was selected to fight the safe Conservative seat of Croydon Central following the retirement of former Cabinet minister John Moore.
-Beresford was elected at the 1992 general election and made his maiden speech on 30 June 1992.
-He entered the Major Government in 1994 as the Parliamentary Under Secretary of State at the Department for the Environment and remained until the Government was defeated in 1997.
+Beresford was elected at the 1992 general election with 55.4% of the vote and a majority of 9,650.
+He made his maiden speech on 30 June 1992.

+Beresford entered the Major Government in 1994 as the Parliamentary Under Secretary of State at the Department for the Environment and remained until the Government was defeated in 1997.

-When the number of seats in Croydon was reduced from four to three before the 1997 general election, he failed to be selected for the newly drawn Croydon Central, and instead fought the safe Conservative Mole Valley seat in Surrey, where Kenneth Baker was retiring, and he was elected at the 1997 election.
-Croydon Central fell to Labour.
-Prior to the 2010 general election Beresford was a member of the Communities & Local Government Select committee.
-In 2012, Beresford was named by the Conservative Home website as one of a minority of loyal Conservative backbench MPs not to have voted against the government in any significant rebellions.
+When the number of seats in Croydon was reduced from four to three before the 1997 general election, Beresford failed to be selected for the newly drawn Croydon Central, and instead fought the safe Conservative Mole Valley seat in Surrey, where Kenneth Baker was retiring.
+At the 1997 general election, Beresford was elected with 48% of the vote and a majority of 10,221.